 2015 – today

-Regardless of the year of appearance, the brand symbol has one common element – the word “Rexona.”
-In 2015, a checkmark was added to it – as a sign of confirmation of the slogan “It won’t let you down.”
+Regardless of the year it was introduced, the brand symbol has one common element: the word “Rexona.”
+In 2015, a checkmark was added to it to confirm the slogan “It won’t let you down.”

 The logo uses a custom typeface with a capital “R” and a unique transition from “e” to “x,” which has now been removed.
-The color scheme is monochrome and consists of white (background) and black (text).
+The color scheme is monochrome, consisting of white (background) and black (text).
 The opening inscription also featured red.